Bobby Witt Jr. Preview, Player Props: Royals vs. Cubs

 Bobby Witt Jr. At The Plate

-- Witt Jr. has 137 hits and an OBP of .318 to go with a slugging percentage of .501.
-All three of those stats are best among Kansas City hitters this season.
+- Witt Jr. leads Kansas City with 140 hits and an OBP of .321, plus a team-best slugging percentage of .502.

-- Among the qualifying batters in MLB action, he ranks 29th in batting average, 98th in on-base percentage, and 21st in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 94th, and he is 21st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.